Shoals (horse): Career

 On 5 May, Shoals won the Robert Sangster Stakes, where it was said she, "smashed some of Australia’s best racemares with a devastating show of acceleration."
 With her connections intending to contest events in England from June, there was then a possible change of plans.
 "A couple of hours after the race, interest was shown by an Everest slot-holder.
 Over the next two or three months we’re going to have to make a decision on whether she races on into next year or whether that will be enough.
 Both owners are breeders as well and like to breed out of lightly raced mares essentially.
 At the moment she’s only had 10 starts," John Messara said.

 After two trials in August, Shoals returned for a third in the McEwen Stakes.
 On September 29, she finished 2nd in the Premiere Stakes behind Santa Ana Lane, who set a new track record for the Randwick 1200 metres.

 She then came second-last in The Everest.

 Shoals returned after a five month spell in the Canterbury Stakes on 9 March 2019, finishing second behind Trapeze Artist.
 She was then entered in the Group 1 William Reid Stakes.
 Freedman said, "Her next couple of runs are likely to be in Sydney but that will be up to the weather.
 She has won on the heavy in her early days but she didn't handle it in The Everest.
 She's going to stud this year so she won't have too many more runs."
 She was scratched the day before the race, with the stable saying she had a bruised foot.

 Shoals last race was the TJ Smith Stakes on 6 April, where she finished eighth.
 Freedman said, "She pulled up a little sore after the race.
 She is better this morning escaping serious injury, but in any case she's retired now and has run her last race for us.
 She has been a wonderful mare for the stable and a privilege to train.
 She has nothing left to prove on the track and with her pedigree, she is a very valuable broodmare."

+Her first foal, a filly named Isthmus, sired by I Am Invincible, ran her first race at Flemington in May 2023.